brunoflores/coursera-getting-cleaning-data-project/README.md

 It leaves the environment with two objects:

-* merged_data: Train and Test data merged with variables and avtivities properly labeled - only measurements on the mean and standard deviation for each measurement;
+* merged_data: All Train and Test data merged with variables and activities properly labeled (only measurements on the mean and standard deviation for each measurement);
 * summary_data: Data set used to write the 'tidy_data_set.txt' final file.

 > Important: Working Directory must be set to this script's location ;)